Nissan Juke - Engines, performance and drive

-Nissan’s engineers have tuned the Juke for UK roads, but the engine and gearbox lag behind the best in this class
+Nissan’s engineers have tuned the Juke for UK roads, while the petrol hybrid model offers decent performance

-The 1.0-litre turbocharged three-cylinder petrol engine has 112bhp and 200Nm of torque, which pulls the Juke along with reasonable efficiency – but only if you keep the revs up.
+The 1.0-litre turbocharged three-cylinder petrol engine has 112bhp and 200Nm of torque, which pulls the Juke along reasonably well – but only if you keep the revs up.
+It can also feel laggy, especially if you misjudge the revs when trying to pull away, because it takes ages before the turbo kicks in to deliver the sort of punch you need to merge into traffic quickly.
 Officially, 0-62mph takes 10.7 seconds for the manual, or 11.8 seconds in the DCT auto, although our official tests (on the manual car) showed these numbers were hard to replicate.
-The long-throw gearbox and spongy pedals don’t help.

 In this review

-- 2Engines, performance and drive - currently readingNissan’s engineers have tuned the Juke for UK roads, but the engine and gearbox lag behind the best in this class
+- 2Engines, performance and drive - currently readingNissan’s engineers have tuned the Juke for UK roads, while the petrol hybrid model offers decent performance

-- 4Interior, design and technologyThe Nissan Juke’s interior is vastly improved, but it doesn’t feel as solidly built as rivals’.
+- 4Interior, design and technologyThe Nissan Juke’s interior doesn’t feel as solidly built as rivals’.
 At least connectivity is good

 - 5Practicality, comfort and boot spaceThe Nissan Juke should offer all the space a small family might need, although rivals are more versatile